jhu-dvrk/dvrk-readthedocs/docs/pages/video/software/dvrk/viewer/configurator_tool.rst

 Configurator Tool
 =================

-Tuning the stereoscopic pipeline is executed interactively via the bundled Python-based ``configurator`` script within the `dvrk_stereo_viewer` architecture.
+Tuning the stereoscopic pipeline is executed interactively via the bundled Python-based ``configurator`` script within the `dvrk_display` architecture.

 Launching the Configurator
 --------------------------